artiste-qb-net/Python-CS-Decomposition/README.md

 ### UNIX like systems

-The install script will exit with the following errors if it can not execute *conda-env list* to check for python environments.
+The install script will exit with the following errors if it cannot execute *conda-env list* to check for python environments.
 This can happen even if you have a working Python environment, if no path to Anaconda binaries has been added to the $PATH variable.
 In this case adding it to the $PATH manualy will rectify the problem:

 ```bash
 > bash-3.2$ export PATH=/Users/quax/anaconda/bin/:$PATH
 ```
-If you get write errors when executing this script check if you have write accedd to your Anaconda path.
-If this Python was installed for globally for all users on your machine you will need to execute the install script as suoeruser:
+If you get write errors when executing this script check if you have write access to your Anaconda install path.
+If this Python was installed globally for all users on your machine you will need to execute the install script as suoeruser:
 ```bash
 >bash-3.2$ sudo ./install_py_module.sh
 ```
 The istall script will abort if it cannot detect a Python 3.5.2 |Anaconda 4.2.0 (x86_64) environment.

-Also unsupported and untested it seems the module can be used with earlier Python 3 versions.
+Although unsupported and untested, it seems the module can be used with earlier Python 3 versions.
 In this case you can try to copy the cuncsd-* module and contents of the lib folder to a location that is on your python path.
 Please refer to the [Python documentation](https://docs.python.org/3/library/sys.html#sys.path) to learn how this Path is set and determined.

 ### Windows